LBrontesi/Thesis/README.md

 # Credit Risk Modeling with Partial Information and Default Contagion

 This repository contains the code and materials supporting a thesis on advanced credit risk modeling.
-The work focuses on pricing defaultable securities—such as corporate bonds and credit default swaps—under varying informational environments.
+The work focuses on pricing defaultable securities under varying informational environments.

 The thesis develops a framework that accounts for:
 - **Partial vs. complete information**, capturing the effect of unobserved economic states on pricing.